reeteshz/dengue-disease-prediction/README.md

 ### Exploratory Data Analysis Questions
 - How have average air temperature and total precipitation changed over time?
 - How does total cases correlate with mean dew point temperature?
+- How does humidity level correlate with total cases?
+- Does Vegitation Index has any role in disease spread?

 ## Future Plan